A Complete Guide to Rottnest Island

 Without a doubt, Discovery Rottnest Island is the place to base yourself during your visit.
 Sitting just behind the sand dunes of the iconic Pinky Beach, Discovery Rottnest Island has glamping-style accommodation, with luxury tents set up to give you the ultimate island experience.
 The beds are big and comfy, the tents are kitted out with their own bathrooms and small kitchens, there’s a deck to relax on out the front, and the beach is only a few steps away.
 It’s also home to Pinky’s Beach Club, serving our favourite cocktails on the island, as well as complimentary breakfast during your stay.

-If you’re travelling with a group of family or friends, make sure you check out their new Deluxe Family Tents as well.
+If you’re travelling with a group of family or friends, the deluxe family tents were fantastic as well.
 They include a shared deck, outdoor shower and BBQ space – great option for a group staying together.
+We loved the deck on our stay as it was plenty of space for Macey to play.

-Book your stay at here at Discovery Parks Rottnest IslandBelow image from Discovery Parks.
+Book your stay at here at Discovery Rottnest Island

-During your stay at Discovery Parks Rottnest Island, make sure you check out Pinky’s Rottnest Island.
+During your stay at Discovery Rottnest Island, make sure you check out Pinky’s Rottnest Island.
 Offering a buffet breakfast to kick start your day, followed by a menu of local produce, tasting plates and seafood inspired mains throughout the day, there’s always something great to taste at Pinky’s.

 At the end of the day, settle into their sunset deck with a signature cocktail and enjoy the best sunset views on the island.
 Or grab an outdoor table and enjoy dinner under the colourful sky.